 Then, when you bring a shipment into the US, the customs broker does the following:

-Obtains an ISF bond – The broker purchases this bond from a surety company to guarantee that US Customs will receive the ISF filing, the document will contain the required data about the shipment and it will arrive by the 24-hour deadline.
+- Obtains an ISF bond – The broker purchases this bond from a surety company to guarantee that Customs will receive the ISF filing.
+The document will contain the required data about the shipment.

-Obtains a customs clearance bond – Also purchased from a surety company, this bond guarantees that US Customs will receive all required duties and fees.
+- Obtains a customs clearance bond – Also purchased from a surety company, this bond guarantees that Customs will receive all required duties and fees.

-Arrange for necessary payments – These include standard customs clearance costs – the Merchandise Processing Fee (MPF), and the Harbor Maintenance Fee (HMF) for entries by ocean – plus any duties you owe and any agency fees.
-Depending on the arrangements you’ve made, the customs broker might pay this money on your behalf and then include that sum in the invoice it sends you, or it might initiate an Automated Clearing House (ACH) transaction to transmit the money directly from your bank account to US Customs.
+- Arranges for necessary payments – These include standard customs clearance costs – the Merchandise Processing Fee (MPF), and the Harbor Maintenance Fee (HMF) for entries by ocean – plus any duties you owe and any agency fees.
+Depending on the arrangements you’ve made, the customs broker might pay this money on your behalf and then include that sum in the invoice it sends you, or it might initiate an Automated Clearing House (ACH) transaction to transmit the money directly from your bank account to CBP.

 The fee a customs broker charges varies with the size and complexity of the work it performs.
-For the simplest entry and ISF filing – say, one that includes up to three HS codes or three commercial invoices – you’ll pay about $150 or $175.
+For the simplest entry and ISF filing – say, one that includes up to three HS codes or three commercial invoices with one HS code – you’ll pay about $175.
 If the broker needs to file data for one or more regulatory agencies, that could add $30 or $40 per agency to the bill.